Temple of Jupiter (Baalbek): Construction

 The original method of construction remains an archeological mystery.

 This quarry was slightly higher than the temple complex, so no lifting was required to move the stones.

-Individual Roman cranes were not capable of lifting stones in the 60 to 100 tonne range, but a special one could have been built only for this temple.
+Individual Roman cranes were not capable of lifting stones in the 60 to 100 tonne range, but a special one could have been built only for the construction of this temple.

 The large stones may have probably been rolled into position along temporary earthen banks from the quarry or multiple cranes may have been used in combination, or they might have alternated sides a little at a time, filling in supports underneath each time.

 Continued archaeological investigations have been hindered by civil unrest in the region.

 Function

 Macrobius, writing c.
 400, says that the temple held a golden statue of Apollo or Zeus.
-Represented as a beardless youth and in the garb of a charioteer, his right hand held a whip, the left a lightning bolt and ears of corn.
+Represented as a beardless youth and in the garb of a charioteer, his right hand held a whip, the left a lightning bolt and ears of wheat.

 Present condition

 At present, six columns remain standing along its south side with their entablature.

 Their capitals remain nearly perfect on the south side, while the Beqaa's winter winds have worn the northern faces almost bare.

-The remaining architrave and frieze blocks weigh as much as 60 tonne, with one corner block weighting over 100 tonne, all of them raised to a height of 19 m above the ground.
+The remaining architrave and frieze blocks weigh as much as 60 tonne, with one corner block weighing over 100 tonne, all of them raised to a height of 19 m above the ground.